Groups acting on trees with Tits' independence property (P): Invariant structures

+Suppose now that $G \leq \Aut(T)$ is any action with a cotree $\Gamma'$ of $\Delta$ that is a cycle graph, and a cyclic orientation $O'$ of $\Gamma'$, such that $|X_a|=1$ for all $a \in O'$, but $|X_a| \ge 2$ for some $a \in A\Gamma' \smallsetminus O'$.
+We see that $\Gamma'$ must be the unique smallest cotree of $\Delta$.
+By our claim in the lineal case, there is an end $\xi$ of $T$ that is fixed by $G$, and $G$ includes a translation towards the end $\xi$.
+Because $G$ includes a translation, it fixes no vertex and leaves no edge invariant and so by Theorem~\ref{thm:types} the action must be lineal or focal.
+However the fact that $|X_a| \ge 2$ for some $a \in A\Gamma'$ contradicts what has been established in the lineal case, so the action must be focal.\\

+\item[(General type)] The remaining case arises precisely when $\Delta$ is not of the special form indicating a bounded (i.e.~fixed vertex or inversion type), lineal, horocyclic or focal action.
+Theorem~\ref{thm:types} tells us that general type arises precisely when the other types do not occur.
+Suppose the action of $G$ on $T$ is of general type.
+Then $G$ acts with translation and by Lemma~\ref{lem:minimal_invariant}, there is a smallest invariant subtree $T'$ that is a line or an infinitely ended tree and $T'$ arises as the union of the axes of translation of $G$, with $G$ acting geometrically densely on $T'$.
+As noted in Remark~\ref{rem:SmallestCotreeOfDelta} there is a unique smallest cotree $\Gamma'$ of $\Delta$ and $\pi(T') = \Gamma'$.
+This concludes the proof of Theorem~\ref{thm:TypesOfActionRevisited}. \end{description}

+In the following remark we summarise our analysis and give some consequences that are easily verified.

-In all cases except when $G$ fixes a vertex, there are at most two invariant ends, and the invariant ends are easily identified.
+\begin{rem} In all cases except when $G$ fixes a vertex, there are at most two invariant ends, and the invariant ends are easily identified.
 If $G$ fixes a vertex $v$ of $T$, then the invariant ends correspond to rays starting at $v$ that are fixed pointwise by $G$, so they are accounted for by invariant subtrees.
-We also note that for lineal and focal actions, there is a unique minimal invariant subtree $T'$ spanned by all axes of hyperbolic elements of $G$; the only distinction from general type is the existence of one or two fixed ends of this subtree.
+We also note that for lineal and focal actions, there is a unique smallest invariant subtree $T'$ spanned by all axes of translation of $G$; the only distinction from general type is the existence of one or two fixed ends of this subtree.

-Note also the following: if $\Gamma$ is a tree, then the action has a fixed vertex, or is horocyclic or of general type; in particular, by Corollary~\ref{cor:vertex_group}, if $G$ is generated by vertex stabilizers then the action must be of one of these types.
-If $\Gamma$ is not a tree, then the possibilities are: inversion, lineal, focal and general type.
+If $\Gamma$ is a tree, then the action has a fixed vertex, or is horocyclic or of general type; in particular, by Corollary~\ref{cor:vertex_group}, if $G$ is generated by vertex stabilisers then the action must be of one of these types.
+If $\Gamma$ is not a tree, then the possibilities are: inversion (in which case $\Gamma$ is a tree plus a single nonorientable loop), lineal, focal and general type.